siran/a_new_vision_on_money/_posts/2024-09-06-lesson-4--money-at-the-service-of-the-body-and-the-body-at-the-service-of-money.md

 ![](https://siran.github.io/assets/a_new_vision_on_money/consumers.png)

 Many have dared to point out the absurdity of the system.
 For example, in 2008, as a result of a financial crisis, the “Occupy” movement emerged as a way to protest financial injustices.
 There are also anti-consumption movements that highlight the absurdity and danger of centering society around the idea of constant consumption of goods and buying products.
-These and many other similar groups protest the system because they can see the harmful effects it has on people and the environment.
-However, no group points out that the real problem is that we incorrectly believe the body governs itself.
+These and many other similar groups protest the system because they can see the harmful effects it has on people and the environment. **However, no group points out that the real problem is that we incorrectly believe that the body governs itself.**

 In this world, we see these problems as something very serious.
 We think that money is simply a fact we must live with because the body needs things.
 There is no doubt that we have learned very well the central lesson this system wants to teach us: the body is cause and not effect.